Requirements for Flight Preparation

 Post-flight Requirements

-- At the termination of each flight, student pilots shall ensure their aircraft is properly positioned and secured so as to prevent collision or wind damage.
-When a parked aircraft is not under constant and direct supervision by a Flight Instructor or Pilot-in-command, the aircraft must be tied down and the control column secured.
-In all cases, the control column or an unoccupied aircraft must be secured when the surface winds are in excess of 7 KTS.
+At the termination of each flight, student pilots shall ensure their aircraft is properly positioned and secured so as to prevent collision or wind damage.
+When a parked aircraft is not under constant and direct supervision by a Flight Instructor or Pilot-in-command, single-engine aircraft must be tied down and the control column secured.
+In all cases, the control column of an unoccupied aircraft must be secured when the surface winds are in excess of 7 KTS.

 Weather Minima Requirements